 Set in Ancient Rome, the centurion Lucio is in love with Amata, the younger daughter of Senator Julius Flac.
 Lucio leaves for a year to fight in battle and after his return, he and Amata will be married.
-However, fate goes against the lovers for, after Lucio’s departure, the priests from the temple of Vesta, the Goddess of the Hearth arrive at the Senator’s home.
+However, fate goes against the lovers when the priests from the temple of the goddess Vesta arrive at the Senator’s home.
 They have come to seek a young maiden to become a Vestal, a priestess who will serve the goddess for thirty years, but must remain unmarried and chaste.
 Senator Flac tries to hide Amata, but is thwarted by his elder daughter Claudia, who is also in love with Lucio and is bitterly jealous of her sister.
 The ritual to choose the new Vestal goes underway and, to the horror of Amata and Senator Flac, but to the delight of Claudia, Amata is chosen.
-Despite her pleas, she is taken from her father’s house to the temple of Vesta, where she is made a Vestal; Amata is left heartbroken by her new fate.
+Despite her pleas, she is taken from her father’s house to the temple of Vesta, where she is made a Vestal.
+Amata is left heartbroken by her new fate for now, she cannot marry Lucio.
 However, the wicked Claudia’s thwarting of her sister’s happiness has all been in vain, for when Lucio returns a year later, he rejects Claudia’s advances with contempt.
 Lucio meets Senator Flac and Amata, who he is shocked to see is now a Vestal.
 She still loves Lucio, but refuses to flee with him, fearful of the shame it would inflict on her father.
 Life no longer has any meaning for the heartbroken Lucio and he leaves for the Coliseum to fight in the arena and die.
 Horrified, Amata follows him to stop him, but in the arena, Lucio is overpowered by his opponent.
 When asked for mercy or death, he chooses death and stabs himself with his opponent’s sword.
 Amata rushes to Lucio’s side, but only in time for him to die in her arms.
 Overcome with grief, Amata takes the sword from Lucio’s body and kills herself.

 The ballet was premièred on the 17th February [O.S.
 29th January] 1888 at the Imperial Mariinsky Theatre and was a great success.
 Elena Cornalba was highly praised for her brilliant virtuosa technique, but not so much for her acting.
 Unlike Virginia Zucchi, who mastered dramatic roles, Cornalba was considered at her weakest in dramatic roles such as that of Amata.